Snake Bite On Dogs – How To Keep Your Dog Alive

 TWO vials of antivenom will be administered over twenty minutes, and high levels of IV fluids are given to counteract any physical shock or fluid losses from possible earlier vomiting and diarrhoea.

-The airway and support will be maintained until the antivenom is effective which may take several hours.
+The airway and supported ventilation will be maintained until the antivenom is effective which may take several hours.

 Most dogs will not require mechanical ventilation and our staff or the owners can breathe for the pet using the bag on the anaesthetic machine.
 (This is time and resource-dependent).